-The Aarhus School of Architecture, an educational institution under The Danish Ministry of Science, Innovation and Higher Education, has approximately 750 students and employs a staff of about 175.
+The Aarhus School of Architecture, an educational institution under The Danish Ministry of Higher Education and Science, has approximately 800 students and employs a staff of about 160.
 The school offers an international master in architecture as a supplement to Bachelor and Master’s degree programmes taught in Danish.

 The Aarhus School of Architecture was established in 1965 and has since then educated approx. 5000 Masters in architecture.
 The school has been instrumental in creating Aarhus’ reputation as an international city of design and architecture.
 With 142 architectural practices (employing 1000+ employees) Aarhus is the city in the world with the highest density of design and architecture companies, most of these companies, many of which have achieved international success, have their roots in the school.